 Referring to Datuk Gerawat's speech during the ID-MAP opening ceremony in Pa' Lungan, the digital approach used in this initiative has eased the role of tour guides and homestay owners in marketing fascinating spots in Pa' Lungan.
 This viewpoint is also shared by Mr. Heyward Inu Puun, the Head Village of Pa' Lungan.
 They may accompany tourists to Lepo Mare Kaleh and share information based on short documentary videos through smartphones and interactive posters (Figure 17).
 Datuk Gerawat added that this project should be expanded to other villages, and the government vowed to help the project in developing tourism in Bario.
-The villagers also remarked during the short workshop that this facility greatly helps in attracting visitors to their village, as all the information can be accessed by downloading it to a smartphone, without needing the internet.
+The villagers also remarked during the short workshop that this facility helps them a lot in promoting visitors who come to their village since all the information is available by just downloading the information on a smartphone without the need for the internet.